demhademha/tweak-development-guide/chapter-5.md

 ## What is a compiler?
 A compiler is the piece of software which takes your source code, (the thing humans can read) and converts it into machine code (what the device understands). <br>
 The compiler we will be using is the clang compiler.
 It can be installed from your package manager.
-Alternatively, it can be installed directly from terminal by running `sudo apt update && sudo apt install clang` (make sure to ssh into your device first).
+Alternatively, it can be installed directly from terminal by running `sudo apt update` and then `sudo apt install clang` (make sure to ssh into your device first).

 Next, we need to download a patched iOS SDK.
 An SDK is short for a software development kit.
 It is what we need to develop software for our iOS device (for example, changing the UI, or making an app).